 The Q3 isn’t short on standard equipment, even in the entry-grade Sport trim.
 You get LED front and rear lights, a fully digital ‘Virtual Cockpit’ instrument display, windscreen with acoustic glazing, selectable drive modes, hill hold assist to prevent rolling back on inclines, rear parking sensors, cruise control with a speed limiter function, aluminium roof rails, 18-inch alloy wheels, a powered tailgate and a 10.1-inch infotainment touch-screen with sat-nav.
 All Sport models also come with a three-year subscription to Audi Connect Infotainment Services.

 Mid-level S line versions gain firmer suspension, ambient interior lighting, rear privacy glass, 19-inch alloys, brushed aluminium interior inlays, black cloth headlining and front seats finished in part-leather with embossed S logos.

 Topping the Q3 range is the Vorsprung specification.
 Visually it is differentiated by a black styling pack that covers the window trims, front grille and mirror housings.
 Other standard features include 20-inch alloy wheels, LED headlights, adaptive suspension, heated and electrically adjustable front seats in Alcantara and leather, panoramic glass sunroof, 360-degree cameras to aid parking, a wireless charging pad for compatible mobile devices and a Bang & Olufsen 3D sound system.

-Because you want a spacious and stylish SUV that is easy to park and comfortable to drive over long distances.
-Fans of the latest in-car tech will also find the Audi Q3 appealing, too.
-Some will be drawn to its design and brand image, but that’s also applicable to its rivals from BMW, Jaguar and Volvo.
+Fans of the Q3 will be drawn to it because they want a spacious and stylish SUV that is easy to park and comfortable to drive over long distances.
+Devotees of the latest in-car tech will also find the Audi Q3 appealing, and some will be drawn to its design and brand image, which live up to the expectations of customers at this premium end of the market.